 As professor of Philosophy and Humanities at Sierra College, Terry encouraged his students to think critically and question their religious upbringing.
 Through his persistence, he successfully championed the establishment of the LGBT Studies Department of the same school.
 He has left a positive imprint on the education of his past students, who continue to commend his influence on their lives as they struggle to exist as authentic members of the community.

-The Sacramento Reason Center is committed to the promotion of critical thinking and secular and liberal ideas.
+Reason Center is committed to the promotion of critical thinking and secular values.
 In partnership with other secular groups and organizations, it hosts knowledgeable and engaging speakers discussing a wide range of related topics.